bvantiem/starter-hugo-academic/content/authors/admin/_index.md

 # highlight_name: true
 ---

 I am a doctoral candidate in the Department of Criminology at the University of Pennsylvania.
 My research focuses on prisons, with a focus on the way in which prison policy shapes individual outcomes both during incarceration and post-release.
 I am also interested in the overlap between systems of crime and immigration control.
-Prior to starting at Penn, I managed a large scale peer support programme in prisons in the UK and Ireland.
-I also served as an independent monitor of immigration removal centres.
-I hold a BA from University College Utrecht, and an MPhil in Social Anthropology from the University of Cambridge.
-I am currently pursuing an MA in Statistics at Penn alongside my doctoral studies.
+I am currently working a projects related to the quality of life in prisons, and the impact of prison-based programming on post-release employment.
+Prior to starting at Penn, I managed a large scale peer support program in prisons in the UK and Ireland.
+I also served as an independent monitor of two immigration removal centers.

 {{< icon name="download" pack="fas" >}} A copy of my curriculum vitae can be viewed {{< staticref "uploads/resume.pdf" "newtab" >}}here{{< /staticref >}}.